fancifulcrow/Age-Dectection-with-CNN/README.md

 This will open the app in your default web browser.
 From here you can upload the images you want to use for prediction.

 ## Model Results
 This age detection model has a validation accuracy of around 65% with a loss of 0.81.
 This means that there is still need for improvements.
-Overall though, the model is good as a learning example.
+Still, overall, the model is good as a learning example.